 In the 1950s and 60s, poets and artists found a home in the area’s laid-back atmosphere, and it was the West coast epicenter for the Beat Generation.
 An alleyway off of Columbus between Kearny and Broadway is named for writer Jack Kerouac, who once lived there and frequented the famous City Lights Bookstore (Columbus and Broadway) and numerous neighborhood bars and restaurants.
 That’s not all of the North Beach nightlife, though.
 You can find topless/strip/nude clubs, too, as the area harkens back to its Barbary Coast beginnings!

 Rincon Hill – Located just south of the Financial District, the top of this hill serves as the anchorage and touch-down for the Bay Bridge.
-A former industrial district, it is presently transitioning into a high-density residential neighborhood.
+A former industrial district, during the 21st century it has transformed into a high-density residential neighborhood.